asmaaraafat27/BACKEND-LearningJourney/README.md

 - Explain foundational software engineering concepts.
 - Use operators to program a simple output in Python.
 - Use control flow and loops to solve a problem.
+####  Week2:
+- Explain the core concepts that underpin the Python programming language.
+- Work with variables and different data types in Python.
+- Use control flow and loops to execute code under specific conditions.
+- Work with functions and data structures in Python.
+- Recognize possible errors, their causes and how to handle them.
+- Create, read and write data in files.